StanfordLibraries-Carpentries/intermediate-python/index.md

     )
 ```

+The [filter](https://docs.python.org/3/library/functions.html#filter) built-in function in Python takes two arguments: a function and an iterable such as a list.
+It then loops over all elements in the iterable and applies the function to them, returning only those where the result was equivalent to the boolean value `True`.
+The advantage over our own for-loop + if-statement is two-fold: first, using `filter` results in more compact code, which is more readable; second, it returns an iterator, so you can apply it to very large iterables (think really large lists) without worrying about memory.

+The function argument to `filter` can be any function.
+You can define one yourself using the `def` construct, but in here (and generally when using `filter`) we use a [lambda](https://docs.python.org/3/tutorial/controlflow.html#lambda-expressions) function.
+Think of `lambda` as a short-hand notation to define very simple functions.
+The general syntax is `lambda <argument>: <result>`.
+In the case above, our `lambda` takes a city object (`c`) and returns `True`/`False` depending on the result of the comparison `get_distance(city, c) <= radius`.
+If we want to re-use the `lambda` function, we can always assign it to a variable, as we will see below and call it like a regular function.
+Neat!

 ### Part X: Writing our route planning algorithm!

 It seems we have all the pieces necessary to write our `find_route` function.
 We want to write it generically enough so that if we add other options/arguments in the future, we make the least changes possible.
 So, here we go!